 Each year, across the country, the American Bankers Association Foundation conducts their Lights, Camera, Save! video contest.
-The contest, which runs Oct.
+The contest, which runs from Oct.
 1 – Dec.
-1, inspires teens to educate themselves and their peers about the value of saving and using money wisely.
+3, is designed to inspire teens to educate themselves and their peers about the value of saving and using money wisely.
 Previous year’s finalists and national winners can be viewed via the ABA YouTube Channel.
-Think you know a teen whose savings video could take home the $5,000 national prize?
-Visit lightscamerasave.com to learn more about the contest and submitting to a local host bank.
+Visit lightscamerasave.com to learn more about the contest.

 6. Students Get Curious About Retiring

 The Squared Away Blog offers a NYTimes video, which provides important views from many people on retirement and could serve as a supplement to the retirement module.